ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 unlinkability are achieved depends on the deployment model, type of attestation, and issuance protocol details.
 For example, as discussed in
 {{deployment}}, failure to use a privacy-enhancing proxy system such as Tor
-{{Dingledine2004}} when interacting with Attesters, Isuers, or Origins allows the set of possible Clients to be partitioned by the Client's IP address, and can therefore lead to unlinkability violations.
+{{Dingledine2004}} when interacting with Attesters, Issuers, or Origins allows the set of possible Clients to be partitioned by the Client's IP address, and can therefore lead to unlinkability violations.
 Similarly, malicious Origins may attempt to link two redemption contexts together by using Client-specific Issuer public keys.
 See {{deployment}} and {{privacy}} for more information.

+The remainder of this section describes the functional properties and security requirements of the redemption and issuance protocols in more detail.

 ## Redemption Protocol

+The Privacy Pass redemption protocol, described in
-The redemption protocol is an authorization protocol wherein Clients present tokens to Origins for authorization.
+{{?AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}, is an authorization protocol wherein Clients present tokens to Origins for authorization.
 Normally, redemption follows a challenge-response flow, wherein the Origin challenges Clients for a token with a TokenChallenge ({{AUTHSCHEME, Section 2.1}}) and, if possible, Clients present a valid Token ({{AUTHSCHEME, Section 2.2}}) in response.
-Alternatively, when configured to do so, Clients may opportunistically present Token values to Origins without a corresponding TokenChallenge.
 This interaction is shown below.

 ~~~ aasvg
      Origin               Client